lzt68/Online-Learning-Implementation/Li-Ye-2021-Online_Linear_Programming_Dual_Convergence_New_Algorithms_and_Regret_Bounds/README.md

 # README

-This folder aims to reproduce part of the numeric experiments in Li & Ye 2021 *Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds*
+This folder aims to reproduce Figure 2 Li & Ye 2021 *Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds*.
+But there are some problems and I failed to reproduce their result.
+You can check following sections for some of my implementation details.

 ## File Structure

+Experiment.ipynb: The notebook that conducts experiments.

+"Source"

++ agent.py: The implementation of three algorithms
+  + No-Need-To-Learn
+  + Simplified-Dynamic
+  + History-Dependent-Learning
++ env.py: Implement RandomInputI and RandomInputII

+## Notes on the linear programming solver

+The scipy.optimize.linprog always leads to numeric error and warns me of convergence failure.
+Thus I further implement the version of SCIP https://www.scipopt.org/ with its python interface https://scipopt.github.io/PySCIPOpt/docs/html/index.html.

 ## Notes of No-Need-to-Learn